- Home

 Warm Home Discount

-The Warm Home Discount gives you a grant of £150 paid directly to your fuel provider to help you to cope with the additional energy over the winter.
-You need to meet specific criteria but applying is relatively straight forward via your energy supplier.
+The Warm Home Discount gives you a grant of £150 paid directly to your fuel supplier to help support your energy bills over the winter.

-Your supplier will be able to tell you when their applications open, each provider is different.
-And you may be able to sign up for an email reminder on your supplier’s website.
-Some companies only give six days to apply, whereas others give much longer.
+Your supplier will be able to tell you when their applications open, each supplier is different.
+Some only give six days to apply, whereas others give much longer.
+Check which suppliers are part of the scheme.

 These payments do not impact your other benefits.